Guiding and directive approaches

 Making short positive statements (e.g. ‘you’ve come up with some really good ideas here’) can help individuals acknowledge their positive behaviours and strengths and help them develop confidence in their ability to change (thus enhancing feelings of competence).
 This can convey respect and understanding towards the person you are working with.

 Use summarising statements:

 Summarising statements involve providing an overview summary of what you have discussed so far (e.g. the family’s lifestyle, preferences, any goals set).
-Summaries can be useful if you “get stuck” at any point in the conversation, or at the end of the interaction to remind parents what you have talked about and what the next steps are.
-This demonstrates you have heard what they have to say, and gives the parent chance to correct anything you may have misinterpreted.
+Summaries can be useful if you “get stuck” at any point in the conversation, or at the end of the interaction to remind parents/carers what you have talked about and what the next steps are.
+This demonstrates you have heard what they have to say, and gives the parent/carer chance to correct anything you may have misinterpreted.

-Give the parent space to ask questions or request clarification:
+Give the parent/carer space to ask questions or request clarification:

-Use jargon, or technical terms that the parent might not understand:
+Use jargon, or technical terms that the parent/carer might not understand

-Tell the parent they 'must' (not) or 'should' (not) do something:
+Tell the parent/carer they 'must' (not) or 'should' (not) do something

-Telling the parents they must or should do something reduces their feeling of autonomy and subsequently their likelihood of making changes.
-The things you might think the parent needs to change most may not be their priority or feasible within their current means or lifestyle.
+Telling parents/carers they must or should do something reduces their feeling of autonomy and subsequently their likelihood of making changes.
+The things you might think the parent/carer needs to change may not be their priority or may not be feasible within their current means or lifestyle.

 Use forceful 'if, then' language

-If a practitioner uses forceful “if, then” language during a consultation this may appear to parents that they will only see gains if they do things in a certain way, or unless they “do something”, they will see a negative consequence, e.g., ‘you’re going to have to work if you want to see improvements’, ‘if you don’t do something about this your child’s weight will continue to increase’.
+If a practitioner uses forceful “if, then” language during a consultation this may appear to parents/carers that they will only see gains if they do things in a certain way, or unless they “do something”, they will see a negative consequence, e.g., ‘you’re going to have to work if you want to see improvements’, ‘if you don’t do something about this your child’s weight will continue to increase’.